apecloud/kubeblocks/docs/user_docs/cli/kbcli_plugin_search.md

 ### Examples

 ```
-  # search a kbcli or kubectl plugin by name
+  # search a kbcli or kubectl plugin with keywords
-  kbcli plugin search myplugin
+  kbcli plugin search keyword1 keyword2
 ```

 ### Options

 ```
   -h, --help        help for search
+      --limit int   Limit the number of plugin descriptions to output (default 50)
 ```

 ### Options inherited from parent commands